 Label Description Admin State The port's current administrative state.
 Refer to NAS Admin State for more details regarding each value.
 Port State The current state of the port.
 Refer to NAS Port State for more details regarding each value.
-These supplicant frame counters are available for the following administrative states: Force Authorized Force Unauthorized • 802.1X EAPOL Counters Direction Name IEEE Name Description Rx Total dot1xAuthEapolFramesRx The number of valid EAPOL frames of any EAPOL Counters RX Response ID dot1:AduthEapolRespIdFramesRx type that have been received by the switch.
-The number of valid EAP Resp/ID frames that have been received by the switch.
-RX Responses dot1xAuthEapolRespFramesRx (other than Resp/ID frames) that have been received by the switch.
+These supplicant frame counters are available for the following administrative states: Force Authorized Force Unauthorized • 802.1X EAPOL Counters Direction Name IEEE Name Description The number of valid EAPOL frames of any type that have been received by the switch.
+EAPOL Counters RX Response ID dot1xAuthEapolRespIdFramesRx have been received by the switch.
+The number of valid EAPOL response frames RX Responses dot1xAuthEapolRespFramesRx (other than Resp/ID frames) that have been received by the switch.
 Rx Start dot1xAuthEapolStartFramesRx The number of EAPOL Start frames that have been received by the switch.
-RX Logoff dot1xAuthEapolLogoffFramesRx The number of valid EAPOL logoff frames that have been received by the switch.
+Rx Logoff dot1xAuthEapolLogoffFramesRx The number of valid EAPOL logoff frames that have been received by the switch.
 The number of EAPOL frames that have RX Invalid Type dot1xAuthInvalidEapolFramesRx been received by the switch in which the frame type is not recognized.
 The number of EAPOL frames that have RX Invalid Length dot1xAuthEapLengthErrorFramesRx been received by the switch in which the Packet Body Length field is invalid.
 Tx Total dot1xAuthEapolFramesTx The number of EAPOL frames of any type that have been transmitted by the switch.
 Tx Request ID dot1xAuthEapolReqIdFramesTx The number of EAP initial request frames that have been transmitted by the switch.
 The number of valid EAP Request frames TX Requests dot1xAuthEapolReqFramesTx (other than initial request frames) that have been transmitted by the switch.
 These backend (RADIUS) frame counters are available for the Backend Server following administrative states: Counters • 802.1X MAC-based Auth.